How to extract text from images: a comparison of 10 free OCR tools

 • Output file types: TXT

-• languages: 30+
+• languages: 60+

-i2OCR/ PROS: CONS:
+i2OCR / PROS: CONS:

-• Only text output, all the original formatting will be lost.
+No limits for uploading Only text output; all the original formatting will be lost.
 Though at least it supports multi column pages correctly.

-• Does not process PDF files.
+No registration needed Does not process PDF files.

-OCRonline4.
 OCRonline

 • Input image file types: JPG, TIFF, PNG, GIF